sunshinejr/SwiftyUserDefaults/README.md

 Defaults[.color]?.whiteComponent // => 1.0
 ```

 The convenient dot syntax is only available if you define your keys by extending magic `DefaultsKeys` class.
-You can also just pass the `DefaultsKey` value in square brackets, or use a more traditional string-based API.
-How?
-Keep reading.
+You can also just pass the `DefaultsKey` value in square brackets.

 ## Usage